Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/overview.rst

 Blender allows the same thing anyway we want to, on the computer.

-On more complex models (like seen in the earth map above) there pops up an issue where the faces can't be 'cut', but instead they are stretched in order to make them flat.
+On more complex models (like seen in the earth map above) there pops up an issue where the faces cannot be cut, but instead they are stretched in order to make them flat.
 This helps making easier UV maps, but sometimes adds distortion to the final mapped texture.
 (Countries and states that are closer to the North or the South Pole look smaller on a flat map than do ones which are close